saltstack/salt/doc/topics/cloud/proxmox.rst

     # Workaround https://github.com/saltstack/salt/issues/27821
     size: ''

-More informations can be found on Proxmox API under the 'POST' method of /nodes/{node}/qemu/{vmid}/clone
+More information can be found on Proxmox API under the 'POST' method of /nodes/{node}/qemu/{vmid}/clone

 .. note::
     The Proxmox API offers a lot more options and parameters, which are not yet supported by this salt-cloud 'overlay'.
-Feel free to add your contribution by forking the github repository and modifying  the following file : salt/salt/cloud/clouds/proxmox.py
+Feel free to add your contribution by forking the github repository and modifying  the following file: salt/salt/cloud/clouds/proxmox.py
-    An easy way to support more parameters for VM creation would be to add the names of the optionals parameters in the 'create_nodes(vm_)' function, under the 'qemu' technology.
+    An easy way to support more parameters for VM creation would be to add the names of the optional parameters in the 'create_nodes(vm_)' function, under the 'qemu' technology.
 But it requires you to dig into the code ...